Scale your business with our modular plugins.

 install disable right click on wp

-When you activate the plugin, it will work on your entire website, but if you’re logged in as the admin, you will have total control and will be able to perform right-click on your site.
+When you activate the plugin, it will work on your entire website.
+If you’re logged in as the admin, you will have total control and will be able to perform a right-click on your site.

 It also disables keyboard shortcuts such as: